-Effective communication is essential in helping patients better understand the benefits and risks of various treatment options, enabling them to make informed decisions.
-Adherence, as a product of building a strong patient-therapist relationship and participatory decision-making, poses a significant challenge in treating depression.
+Effective communication is essential in helping patients understand the benefits and risks of different treatment options, enabling them to make informed decisions.
+Adherence, built through a strong patient-therapist relationship and participatory decision-making, remains a crucial challenge in treating depression.

 Additionally, involving family members is a key therapy principle in treating patients with depressive disorders, as they can provide vital support.